lextm/jekyll-theme-chirpy/_posts/2008-10-3-snmp-design-the-mib-compiler-gui.md

 I was interested in Plan B at first, and that is why you can add and delete MIB documents from the current MIB browser.

 But Plan A sounds better, because Steve is willing to maintain and improve the browser.
-I don’t want him or myself to waste time on merging changes from both of us simply because of WinForms.
+I don't want him or myself to waste time on merging changes from both of us simply because of WinForms.

 Therefore, now I am going to create a new project file in #SNMP Suite, named #SNMP MIB Compiler following Plan A. This GUI compiler will also use DockPanel Suite to host panels.